We’re passionate about helping people in any way we can.

 In October 2021, the Seattle area employees spent the day volunteering with Jubilee Reach to assist an elderly homeowner with home and yard maintenance.
 WSE employees cleared blackberry bushes, repaired a fence, trimmed trees and other tasks.

 Rwanda Faith Academy and AEE – Kigali, Rwanda

-In November 2016 Larry and Marissa Karpack traveled to Kigali, Rwanda and visited the Hope for Children School.
+In November 2016 Larry and Marissa Karpack traveled to Kigali, Rwanda and visited the Rwanda Faith Academy.
 They also toured several mission projects of African Evangelistic Enterprise.
-WSE has become a sponsor of the Hope for Children School and helped construct a new school building with 3 classrooms.
-Our intent is to work with the school over the coming years to help improve early childhood education education in Rwanda.
+WSE has become a sponsor of the Rwanda Faith Academy and helped construct a new school building with 3 classrooms.
+Our intent is to continue work with the school over the coming years to help improve early childhood education education in Rwanda.

 On May 1st, Shaina Sabatine and Sarah Eberhart travelled to Anchorage, Alaska for a week-long Habitat for Humanity build trip.
 Shaina and Sarah volunteered their time working on Habitat homes in various stages of construction.
 This trip was also special because it was part of Habitat for Humanity’s Women Build program which encourages women who want to learn construction skills to help build homes and communities.
 As part of this program, Shaina and Sarah participated in discussions with local female volunteers and Habitat recipients concerning poverty issues especially as they affect women.

 WSE joined the Puget Soundkeeper Alliance for their weekly Kayak Patrol on Lake Union.
 In two hours, WSE staff members collected over 60 lbs of garbage along the Lake Washington Ship Canal and Lake Union shoreline.
 It was a beautiful day for paddling around Lake Union while serving the community by helping to keep our waterways clean.